Farm Automation: Smart Farming for Better Results

 Customization for Different Crops:

-Usually, farm automation is used to suit only certain crops and specific ways of farming; thus, its use for various agricultural requirements is limited.
+Farm automation is usually used to suit only certain crops and specific farming methods; thus, its use for various agricultural requirements is limited.

 Data Privacy and Security: